 This section will include details about prices, services, and any additional information you should think about before purchasing a package.

-Packaged deals on the Go Los Angeles Card offer a variety of set attractions (think of a pre-set menu) at discounted prices.
+Packaged deals on the Go City Los Angeles Pass offer a variety of set attractions (think of a pre-set menu) at discounted prices.

-With this type of card, you can save up to 40% off gate prices and the card is valid for 30 days after you visit the first attraction.
+With this type of pass, you can save up to 40% off gate prices and the pass is valid for 30 days after you visit the first attraction.
 There are seven package deals to choose from that fit well with every type of traveler:

 - Includes Universal Studios Hollywood®, Warner Bros.
 Studio Tour, Madame Tussauds Hollywood, and Hollywood Movie Stars’ Homes Tour